-Like so many careers, becoming a refrigeration technician can seem like an insurmountable goal for those who are at the very beginning of the journey.
+Like so many careers, becoming a refrigeration technician can seem like an insurmountable goal for those at the beginning of the journey.
 An average person opening up a refrigerator or air conditioning unit will have no idea what to make of the different parts.

 But, unlike many careers, becoming a refrigeration technician does not necessarily mean committing four (or more) years to college or five years to entry-level jobs.
-Comprehensive refrigeration training can take less than a year, and even brand new technicians can start earning and working independently in a short period.
-Indeed, with the right education, this stable and lucrative career can be just around the corner.
+Comprehensive refrigeration training can take less than a year, and even brand-new technicians can start earning and working independently quickly.
+Indeed, this stable and lucrative career can be just around the corner with the right education.

-So, HVAC/R can be vital and keeping these systems running smoothly requires an understanding of sophisticated temperature control systems.
+So, HVAC/R can be vital, and keeping these systems running smoothly requires understanding sophisticated temperature control systems.
 An understanding of installing and maintaining such systems requires the completion of either an apprenticeship program, which commonly takes four years or a certificate or degree program, typically a two-year associate degree program.

-The first step towards success in this career is education.
-The training programs included on this list are diverse, both geographically and academically.
+The first step toward success in this career is education.
+The training programs included on this list are geographically and academically diverse.
 However, each of these programs offers refrigeration technician training that is among the best in the country.
-These schools are qualified to train brand new refrigeration technicians and get them prepared to start in the workforce with the proper knowledge and certifications.
+These schools are qualified to train brand-new refrigeration technicians and prepare them to start in the workforce with the proper knowledge and certifications.